 It all started for Balch many years ago when he was a high school boy in Blaine.
 “I used this as an excuse to meet people,” he explained to me.

 The above article, written when Albert Balch was sixty-two years of age, showed that he was going strong and just as enthusiastic as ever.
 Throughout his lifetime he had continued to collect autographs and had enjoyed the challenge of going on for more.
 During the busy years of his real estate work, Balch had employed an office assistant to write letters of request for autographs, so Balch was able to keep up his hobby.
 Balch’s zest for life was evident when he told John Jarvis of the Seattle Post-Intelligencer,

 I’m interested in so many fields of endeavor that I don’t have any favorites among the autographs,” he said.
 “Each one is important.
 It’s a tremendous thrill to get one – but then I go on to the next one.”

 In the last eight years of his life, 1968 to 1976, Albert Balch was in declining health.
 He was phasing out of his career as a developer not only due to health and aging, but also because of a severe slump in the Seattle-area economy.
 By 1971 the “Boeing Bust” of massive layoffs had caused a complete standstill in house-building in Seattle, because the population of Seattle had decreased instead of increasing steadily as in previous decades.

 Albert Balch officially retired from his real estate work at age 70 in that year of 1973, and he died in 1976.
-The legacy of Albert Balch to us is his enthusiasm and dedication in all that he did, including his volunteer work in organizations, the establishment of builders’ associations and in his well-planned streets and houses in Wedgwood.
+The legacy of Albert Balch to us is his enthusiasm and dedication in all that he did, including his volunteer work in organizations, the establishment of builders’ associations and in his dedication to creating well-planned streets and houses in Wedgwood.